ellaqezi/strata-hadoop/Cassandra/Cassandra.md

 * replication will typically not occur on the same physical rack
 * Datacenters: split spark cluster from cassandra cluster
     * so that spark applications do not trip cassandra
-* consistency level can be set at the session, per query, etc
+* consistency level can be set per session, per query, etc

 ## Architecture
 * ideally 3 - 5 TB (only) SSD per node